Codexmen/Vue-Tailwind-Firebase-Template/README.md

 This is demo project that uses Firebase as backend

+How to start
+nvm use v14.20.0
+npm run dev
+firebase emulators:start

+## Critical path
+ - add styles - tailwind, basic components, layout
+ - deploy
+ - add domain
+ - SEO and texts

 ###TODO Critical

-- Add singup form
-- Add DB
+- Add DB and only creator queries
+- add security rules in console
-- Hide Firebase creds in env
+- Hide Firebase creds in env and split it to dev/prod
-- Deploy to netlify
+- Deploy to netlify/firebase cloud
+- PWA

 #### TODO Middle
+- Add styles for forms
  - add fields validation
  - add styles
  - add layout
+ - add cypress tests

 ##### TODO Minor